-While I don’t have PTSD, but I still haven’t fully processed the trauma-related memories.
+While I don’t have PTSD, I still haven’t fully processed the trauma-related memories.
 I was reminded of this when I got triggered a couple of weeks ago, and all of that emotion came rushing back.
-I realized that I have been engaging in some serious avoidance, and that means there’s a lot of shit that hasn’t been dealt with.
+I realized that I’ve been engaging in some serious avoidance, and that means there’s a lot of shit that I haven’t dealt with.

 I wrote for 45 minutes.
 It was hard, and it was tiring.
 I tried to observe how my body was responding: the tension, the stomach ache, the shallow breathing.
 But I did it.
 I’ve still got a lot left to do, but I’m glad I’ve started the process.
 What stands out to me is that I’m now able to name the emotions that before were too raw and twisted in thick snarls to tease apart.
 Something that came up repeatedly was “I feel worthless.
 More than worthless.”
 I hadn’t realized that was such an issue.

 I’m going to stick with this approach of scheduling and making a safety zone.
 I’m going to keep writing until it’s all down on paper, and then I’m going to highlight and footnote until it makes sense, and then hopefully I’ll feel more ready to move on and escape from the prison of the past.

 Finishing the first account

 While the CPT protocol used by the sources I worked from focused the trauma account on the single most traumatic event, the things that I need to work through were more spread out, so I just went with that.